Are you sure you know Why We Need Sunscreen? Is sunscreen really important for you and your family?

-This is also an overlooked part of the protection of our skin from the sun and a reason for considering sun blocking clothing.
+How much sun do you get in your part of the world?
+Dialy exposure is an overlooked part of the protection of our skin from the sun and a reason for considering sun blocking clothing.
 In our part of the world, we have lots of sun.
 We love to be outside.

 We have kids who are active and need to be active in lots of outdoor activities.
 I have spent hours in the sun watching ball games from T-ball to soccer.
 Soft ball to high school baseball games.
 I loved being able to do these things.